dawar2151/claimyoursols.app/README.md

 When you hold SPL tokens on Solana, the blockchain reserves a small amount of SOL as rent.
 Even after you sell or stop using those tokens, the rent remains locked — unless you **close** those unused token accounts.

-**Solana Account Cleaner** helps you scan, close, and recover your SOL safely and securely.
+**ClaimYourSOLs** helps you scan, close, and recover your SOL safely and securely.

 ---